 Symbol employs in the region of 150 people across the wide range of activities that we provide.
-Whatever their role the workforce has one thing in common; a total commitment to enabling people to progress towards and achieve their life goals – they share a mantra that "nothing is impossible and no task too difficult!"
+Whatever their role the workforce has one thing in common; a total commitment to enabling people to progress towards and achieve their life goals – they share a mantra that:

 The Leadership Team is comprised of: